kearutherford/BerkeleyForestsAnalytics/README.md

 Kea Rutherford maintains `BerkeleyForestAnalytics`.
-You are welcome to reach out (1) if you find a bug or (2) need a tree species added to the `TreeBiomass()` function.
+You are welcome to reach out (1) if you find a bug or (2) need a tree species added to the `TreeBiomass()` function or the `BiomassNSVB()` function.
 Please note that tree species cannot be added for the surface and ground fuel load functions; we currently only have values for the 19 Sierra Nevada conifer species included in van Wagtendonk *et al.* (1996, 1998).

 **Contact email:** <krutherford@berkeley.edu>

-**Pronouns:** they/she